Update 27 November: In line with government guidance, the Tower of London will reopen on 3 December.

 Whilst we strive to make the Tower accessible to all visitors, this historic building features difficult stairs, a number of low doorways, and passageways where wheelchair access is restricted.

-A number of wheelchairs are available (free of charge) from the Welcome Centre at the main entrance.
+A wheelchair is available (free of charge).
 These cannot be pre-booked and are issued on a first-come first-served basis.
+It can be obtained by speaking to a member of staff on entry.

 A virtual tour of the Medieval Palace and the Battlements is available.